-Due to the lack of participation control in online studies, extensive cleaning was applied in order to ensure data quality.
-Data cleaning removed: 1) participants whose English proficiency level was below "Professional working proficiency"; 2) repeated completions by the same participants; 3) participants who had atypical motivations (i.e., other than "to practice for pre-employment assessments" or "to find out more about myself"); 4) participants who completed the study too quickly (<10 minutes, indicating lack of proper consideration) or too slowly (>2 hours, indicating presence of distraction during completion); and 5) participants with unusual or unreliable response patterns (e.g. when the majority of the rating scale was never used, when a particular response option was overused, when the responses had a very small standard deviation).
-The final cleaned sample (N=1,150) was balanced in terms of gender (51.0% male, 44.8% female, 4.3% missing), and all working ages were represented (31.7% at 21-30, 32.0% at 31-40, 20.0% at 41-50, 8.7% at 51-60).
-About two fifths (39.1%) of the sample indicated that they had "native or bilingual proficiency" in the English language, a further third (32.0%) had "full professional proficiency", while the remaining (28.9%) had "professional working proficiency".
-Most participants (57.8%) spent between 20 to 40 minutes completing the study.
-All participants joined the study in order to practice for pre-employment assessments (87.4%) and/or to find out more about themselves (70.6%).
-With the random routing of different FC measures, each of the four conditions was completed by between 279 to 301 participants.
+Data Cleaning and Final Sample.
+Due to the lack of participation control in online studies, extensive cleaning was applied to ensure data quality.
+Data cleaning removed (a) participants whose English proficiency level was below "Professional working proficiency"; (b) repeated completions by the same participants; (c) participants who had atypical motivations (i.e., other than "to practice for pre-employment assessments" or "to find out more about myself"); (d) participants who completed the study too quickly (<10 min, indicating lack of proper consideration) or too slowly (>2 hr, indicating presence of distraction during completion); and (e) participants with unusual or unreliable response patterns (e.g., when the majority of the rating scale was never used, when a particular response option was overused, when the responses had a very small standard deviation).
+The final cleaned sample (N = 1,150) was balanced in terms of gender (51.0% male, 44.8% female, 4.3% missing), and all working ages were represented (31.7% at 21-30, 32.0% at 31-40, 20.0% at 41-50, 8.7% at 51-60).
+About two fifths (39.1%) of the sample indicated that they had "native or bilingual proficiency" in the English language, a further third (32.0%) had "full professional proficiency," whereas the remaining (28.9%) had "professional working proficiency."
+Most participants (57.8%) spent between 20 and 40 min completing the study.
+All participants joined the study to practice for pre-employment assessments (87.4%) and/or to find out more about themselves (70.6%).
+With the random routing of different FC measures, each of the four conditions was completed by between 279 and 301 participants.
 All adaptive sessions reached the full test length of 120 FC pairs (i.e., there were no early test terminations caused by the lack of viable MFC pairs in the item bank).

-Simulation study
+Simulation Study

 A simulation study with settings mirroring the empirical setup was conducted to provide theoretical benchmarks for the empirical results.
-The simulations originally covered all four conditions (i.e., AL, AS, NL, NS) of the empirical study.
-Moreover, following suggestions by an anonymous reviewer, two additional conditions that incorporated no social desirability constraint at all (i.e., adaptive with no social desirability balancing, non-adaptive but optimal with no social desirability balancing) were also simulated.
+The simulations originally covered all four conditions (i.e., AL, AS, NL, and NS) of the empirical study.
+Moreover, following suggestions by an anonymous reviewer, two additional conditions that incorporated no social desirability constraint at all (i.e., adaptive with no social desirability balancing, nonadaptive but optimal with no social desirability balancing) were also simulated.
 Each condition was simulated on a sample of 2,000 simulees with a multivariate normal true score distribution (with covariances estimated during item development and calibration).

-Analysis strategy
+Analysis Strategy

 Analysis examined the effect of two design factors on three types of outcomes.
-The design factors considered were: 1) adaptive versus non-adaptive but optimal item selection; and 2) strict versus lenient social desirability balancing.
-The outcomes explored included: 1)

-measurement precision; 2) score distributions; and 3) participant perception.
+The design factors considered were (a) adaptive versus nonadaptive but optimal item selection and (b) strict versus lenient social desirability balancing.
+The outcomes explored included (a) measurement precision, (b) score distributions, and (c) participant perception.
 Although a small number of predictions were made, most of the analysis was exploratory.

-Measurement precision
+Measurement Precision

-To quantify measurement precision, Standard Errors of Measurement (SEMs) were computed for each trait as the reciprocal of the square root of the posterior test information in direction of that trait (Brown & Maydeu-Olivares, 2011, Equation 25).
+To quantify measurement precision, standard errors of measurement (SEMs) were computed for each trait as the reciprocal of the square root of the posterior test information in direction of that trait (Brown & Maydeu-Olivares, 2011, Equation 25).
 In practical applications and interpretations of assessment scores, only the directions along the intended traits are of interest, which calls for directional information as the target measure.
-In addition to the SEMs, in the case of the simulation study where true scores were known, the correlation between true and estimated scores (CORs), as well as the Root Mean Square Errors (RMSEs) of the estimated scores, were also computed.
+In addition to the SEMs, in the case of the simulation study where true scores were known, the correlation between true and estimated scores (CORs), as well as the root mean square errors (RMSEs) of the estimated scores, were also computed.